menandmice/micetro_docs/guides/reference/dns_controller_generate.rst

 .. meta::
-   :description: BIND supports several extensions to the standard zone file format, known as directives or control statements; all directives start with ``$``.
-With one exception, the ``$TTL`` directive, Micetro doesn’t display these directives in the zone window.
+   :description: BIND supports several extensions to the standard zone file format, known as directives or control statements; all directives start with '$'.
+With one exception, the $TTL directive, Micetro doesn’t display these directives in the zone window.
    :keywords: BIND support, Micetro

 .. _dns-controller-generate: